hazardousfirmware/38k_ir/README.md

 Measures the time difference between falling edge interrupts to decode a command/address value from an IR remote control button press

+NOTE: NEC Protocol is the most common and used by most vendors

 ## Supported protocols
-- NEC (Decode only, encode coming soon)
+- NEC (Encode and Decode)
 - Panasonic (Encode and Decode)

 ## Hardware prerequisites